petebof/ngrok-shopify-script/README.md

 # ngrok-shopify-script
-With this code oyu can
+With this code you can
 * Start ngrok on your dev Linux machine.
 * Auto-configure the URLs at the app setup on Shopify servers - which was a constant pain for me!